openwall/john/src/ztex/fpga-bcrypt/README.md

 - Each core gets IVs, gets data for computation, performs computation and output independently from other cores.
 The approach where several cores share same control logic was not taken - such an approach would save LUTs while there's an excess of LUTs anyway.
 - Each Blowfish round takes 1 cycle.
 Because BRAM memory allows only synchronous read, the start of the cycle is shifted to the start of such read.
 Overall, 16 Blowfish rounds take 18 cycles - 2 cycles used for additional XOR's and save into "S" or "P".
 - Communication framework including on-chip candidate password generator was initially taken from descrypt-ztex project. bcrypt-ztex has an area-optimized version of the generator.
+- Sizes of I/O buffers from communication framework were reviewed.
+Input buffer was reduced to 10 KB to allow more BRAMs for cores, asserts 'not full' when it has 6 KB free.
+Output buffer was increased to 8 KB for better USB performance when comparator is off, hashes output to host.

 ## Design Placement and Routing details